Ex-UBS trader "obfuscated" accounts for weeks, court hears

 Wass said that was partly her purpose in playing the tape.
 She said the confusing explanations were evidence of Adoboli’s “obfuscation”, and that it was not important for the jury to understand the details since these had turned out to be untrue.

-She was referring to an email sent by Adoboli to Steward on September 14, 2011, in which the trader said that contrary to what he had been telling Steward until that point, he had been making unauthorized deals and concealing his positions by entering fictitious trades into the books.
+She was referring to an email sent by Adoboli to Steward on Sept.
+14, 2011, in which the trader said that contrary to what he had been telling Steward until that point, he had been making unauthorised deals and concealing his positions by entering fictitious trades into the books.

 “Did you ever suspect that it was the reason why the books didn’t balance?” asked Wass.
 Steward said, “No.”